flrs/spark_exam_dump_landing_page/exampleSite/content/english/_index.md

     content: Ask questions to the instructor and other students anytime!
   - name: Money Back Guarantee
     icon: fas fa-smile
-    content: Not convinced?
+    content: Not convinced or not happy?
 Get your money back for 30 days!
 service:
   enable: true
   service_item: